 How Are Short-Term Medical Plans Different Than Obamacare Plans?

 Short-Term Medical plans are an Off-Exchange product that can help protect you if you find yourself without health insurance.
-These plans are designed to provide you with coverage for unexpected illness, injuries and accidents.
+Short-Term medical plans are designed to provide coverage for unexpected illness, injuries and accidents.
 If you qualify, you can receive coverage as quickly as the day after applying.
 So how do these plans differ from Obamacare plans?

 - There is no enrollment period- unlike the ACA plans, Short-Term Medical plans are available year-round